valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 2. Intervals of defined mass

 Otherwise known as *confidence interval*, or a *credible interval* when dealing with posterior distributions.
-The book uses the term *compatibility interval* to avoid the connotations associated with confidence and credibility.
+The book uses the term *compatibility interval* to avoid the unwarranted connotations associated with the terms "confidence" and "credibility".
 In the image below, the top row shows intervals of defined boundaries while the bottom row shows intervals of defined mass.

 {:refdef: style="text-align: center;"}
 ![Compatibility Intervals](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/compatibility_intervals.png){: style="text-align:center"}